alpertunga-bile/prompt-markdown-parser/README.md

     - [Generator Examples](https://github.com/alpertunga-bile/prompt-markdown-parser#generator-examples)

 # Updates
+## Update Date : 03/05/2023
+- Update packages inside virtual environment is added with command line argument.
+- Optimization is done for importing modules.

 ## Update Date : 01/05/2023
 - SelfRecursive algorithm is added.
 - Preprocess is added for generating tab to get prompt more accurately.